425183525/TextRecognitionDataGenerator/README.md

 ![28](samples/28.jpg "1")

+## generate padding text data
+python padding_data_gen
+this will create picture which is padding

 ## Can I add my own font?

 Yes, the script picks a font at random from the *fonts* directory.